U.S. flag An official website of the United States government

 • Common side effects may include: Runny or stuffy nose and cough.

-• Tell your healthcare provider beforehand if: The child is moderately or severely ill, has a weakened immune system, has asthma or recurrent wheezing, or has a history of Guillain-Barre Syndrome (GBS), a neurological disorder that causes severe muscle weakness.
+• Tell your healthcare provider beforehand if: The child is moderately or severely ill, has a weakened immune system, has asthma or a history of or current wheezing, is taking antiviral drugs for treatment of influenza, or has a history of Guillain-Barre Syndrome (GBS), a neurological disorder that causes severe muscle weakness.
 Also, tell your healthcare provider about any allergies, including severe allergies to eggs and any allergic reaction to a previous dose of any influenza vaccine.
 In addition, because of the association of Reye's syndrome with aspirin and wild-type influenza infection, the healthcare provider should be made aware if the child is currently receiving aspirin or aspirin-containing therapy.

 Measles, Mumps and Rubella Vaccine